teelge/Shadowsocks-Server-byT/README.md

 <h1 align="center">Welcome to My Github 👋</h1>

-## Shadowsocks-Server-byT
-this is A simple But Very Effective Script To Install ShadowSocks Server On Your Linux Server
+  > ✨This is A simple But Very Effective Script To Install ShadowSocks Server On Your Linux Server

 ## To Run The Instalation First Update Your Linux Server With This Command
 ```